ychen133/rshell/README.md

 anything before the #.
 But now it loads contents of stringList into myCmd[] and executes if stringList.size() is not 0.
 NULL is added after stringList's contents have been loaded into myCmd.
 This tell program to where to stop reading.

-Now the comment part of the code works correctly.
+One more correction to the comment detection.
+If the substring it created is equals to "exit" it have the program return 1.
+This allows the program to catch cases like "exit#yolo" or "exit#exit".
+Hopefully this finishes the comment detection part of the code.